matuteiglesias/journal/content/SEO/2025-03-05_Content_Strategy_and_Excel_Formula_Refinement.md

 ### Session Goal
-The session aimed to refine Excel formula usage and develop a comprehensive content [[strategy]] for blog posts and knowledge management.
+The session aimed to refine Excel formula usage and develop a comprehensive content strategy for blog posts and knowledge management.

 ### Key Activities
 - **Excel Formula Correction:** Addressed common issues with VLOOKUP in Excel, providing insights into adjusting column indexes and suggesting the use of INDEX-MATCH for improved reliability.
-- **Content Strategy Development:** Outlined methods for organizing and automating blog post creation, including idea evaluation, prioritization, and modular content [[strategy]].
+- **Content [[Strategy]] [[Development]]:** Outlined methods for organizing and automating blog post creation, including idea evaluation, prioritization, and modular content strategy.
 - **Knowledge Web Structuring:** Initiated the structuring of a network of articles and refined knowledge clusters for web scraping and [[AI]] applications.

 ### Achievements